How fast do electric bikes go?

 Though electric bikes (or e-bikes) have been around for a while, they’re still a relatively unknown phenomenon in many ways.

-That is even despite figures from the Bicycle Association predicting around 165,000 of them were sold in the UK in 2022.
+That is even despite figures from the Bicycle Association predicting around 164,000 of them were in the UK in 2024.
 With so many cyclists switching to electric, we could probably all do with upping our e-bike knowledge.

 After all, even if you don’t currently own or even ride an electric bike, it’s highly likely you’ll be sharing the road with one at some point—so knowing the ins and outs is important.